-b.
-Restart the PC if the installation requires it.

-c.
-Connect the spectrum analyzer.
+- a.
+Install Tektronix SignalVU and TekVisa.
+TekVisa is included in SignalVU.
+There should be a checkbox for TekVisa during the installation. - b.
+Restart the PC if the installation requires it. - c.
+Connect the spectrum analyzer. - d.

-d.
 Start SignalVU and verify that SignalVU can connect to the spectrum analyzer.
-For example by clicking Preset.
+For example by clicking Preset. - e.

-- e.
 Start Detectus Scanner Software. - f.
 Select the spectrum analyzer driver "Tektronix RSA SA (Visa)".

-Setting 30MHz · 1GHz - Edit

-Probe: PROBE_0d8 • Edit

-Communication settings 1

-Instrument ID: GPIB8 ::1::INSTR Search for instrumen Timeout (s): 10 • h.
+g.
+Click "Communication settings".

+- h.
 Make sure the Instrument ID is set to "GPIB8::1::INSTR".
-The Search button will not work in this case.

-i.
-Click Save and then Close.

-j.
-Now Detectus Scanner Software should be able to communicate with the spectrum analyzer.
+The Search button will not work in this case. - i.
+Click Save and then Close. - j.
+Now Detectus Scanner Software should be able to communicate with the spectrum analyzer. - k.

-k.
 Remember!
 SignalVU must be running in the background.